 In this article, I’m going to show you how to build a super simple, yet beautiful porch swing bed by using material you can pick up at your local Lowe’s Home Improvement Store.
 This type of swing is one my favorite things to build for a couple of reasons.
 One, they easily impress people, which makes me look smarter and more talented than I really am.
 And two, they are extremely awesome for taking naps.
-Anything that enables more nap time has to be good.
+Anything that enables more nap time has to be good!

 For this one, I wanted it to have very clean lines and I wanted it to be very easy to build, even for beginners.
 I also wanted it to be affordable.
 I was able to build this one for around $200.
 Of course, that price can vary based on what wood you choose to use and where you get your wood.
 Again, I picked most of my wood up at my local Lowe’s.